sanjucs/ml-tools/generic/docker.md

 # Docker

-Container is a runtime environment that contains everything to run an application, allowing it to run independetly on any system.
+Docker container is a runtime environment that contains everything to run an application, allowing it to run independetly on any system.
 Docker is a open-sourced platform that helps to build, ship, and run application in containers.

 ## Installation
 Install docker engine on Ubuntu using https://docs.docker.com/engine/install/ubuntu/

-Verify the installation by running `hello-world image
+Verify the installation by running `hello-world` image
 ```
 sudo docker run hello-world
 ```